Kerbas-ad-astra/CommNet-Relays/README.md

 ##Features / Parts / Gallery

-**AntennaRange Relays** is a contract pack for Contract Configurator which gives you up to one (1) contract for each body in the solar system (besides the homeworld, of course).
-The contract is to send a satellite with an appropriate dish into an orbit low enough that surface missions can use the whip antenna instead of having to pack a big dish (so long as the relay is overhead, of course).
+**AntennaRange Relays** is a contract pack for Contract Configurator which gives you contracts for each body in the solar system (besides the homeworld, of course).
+The contract is to send a satellite with an appropriate dish into an orbit low enough that surface missions (or atmospheric missions, in the case of gas giants) can use the whip antenna instead of having to pack a big dish (so long as the relay is overhead, of course).
 Missions to your homeworld's moons are required to use a DTS-M1, while missions to other planets or moons get the Communotron 88-88.

 The contracts are generated based on the lists of planets and moons in your solar system, so you can install Outer Planets or Real Solar System or whatever you want, and the contracts will automatically adjust themselves accordingly.